-You should only choose a veteran's disability lawyer based on their ability to provide you with top-level legal representation.
-Keller & Keller LLP gives you this representation, and you'll never need to travel anywhere, because we make it convenient for you.
+You should only choose a veterans' disability lawyer based on their ability to provide you with top-level legal representation.
+Keller & Keller can give you this representation, and you'll never need to travel anywhere, because we work to make it convenient for you.

-Veterans across the United States have chosen us to help them obtain their VA disability benefits.
-The veterans we are helping have suffered from several types of war-time injuries.
+Veterans across the United States have chosen us to help them obtain their VA disability benefits, and the list of our client's war-time injuries is extensive and varied.
 Some of the most common problems facing our vets that may qualify them for VA benefits include:

 - Post-Traumatic Stress Disorder (PTSD)

 - Radiation Poisoning

 - Cognitive Disabilities

 - Traumatic Brain Injuries (TBI)